j03m/j03mblog/js-exception-handling.md

     }
 }
 ```
+You'll notice I'm using throw here as well.
+The Joyent article referenced above mentions that the exception to this general rule is probably when you encounter an irrecoverable programmer error at the time of a call to your function that will be harder to track down later.
+For these types of errors, throw right away.
+I was on the fence about this for a while, but I've come around.
 Here, if cb was undefined we would end up with a crash inside of the doAsyncThing callback anyway.
 Here it is generally better to just crash via a throw.
+Otherwise we deliver err to the call back.

 * Use an event emitter

-todo - this requires a bit more research on my end for environements outside of nodejs - I will follow up.
+todo - this requires a bit more research on my end for environments outside of nodejs - I will follow up.

 * Use a promise